UMWEDU/umw-careercenter-sync/_pages/appointments.md

 Available virtually and ready to assist, the UMW Center for Career and Professional Development is here to provide support and help you identify your professional development needs.

 <strong>Virtual Drop-In Sessions

-</strong>UMW Drop-In Career Coaching hosted virtually on Zoom, 15-minute drop-in sessions provide personalized meeting opportunities and assistance in answering employment questions, exploring job and internship search strategies, interview preparation, highlighting networking opportunities tips and advice for resumes/cover letters, and more.
-Upon entering Zoom, you may not immediately be able to join the meeting if a Career Coach is meeting with another student.
-Please note, if this happens students will be placed into a queue and greeted based on their original arrival time.
+</strong>UMW Peer Career Consultants (PCCs) are available for 10-15 minute drop-in meetings.
+UMW’s PCCs are well-trained on resumes, cover letters, job and internship search strategies, interview preparation, building professional networks, and more.
 <ul>
  	<li><strong>Monday-Friday, </strong><a href="https://umw-sso.zoom.us/j/91447389472?pwd=NlA2SG5Pdmx3QTFRNHpBaFdGaS9Hdz09"><strong>10:00 a.m. - 6:00 p.m.</strong></a><strong>  Click the link to join!</strong></li>
 </ul>
+Upon entering Zoom, you may not immediately be able to join the meeting if a Career Coach is meeting with another student.
+Please note, if this happens students will be placed into a queue and greeted based on their original arrival time.

 <strong>Virtual Resume and/or Cover Letter Review </strong>

 Another way for students to have their resume and/or cover letter reviewed is to email their documents to <a href="mailto:ccpd@umw.edu">ccpd@umw.edu</a>.